 For seven weeks, we’ll learn two new licks each week, and in a different key too.
 This builds on the fretboard finding exercises I’ve posted earlier.
-Members, post a clip of yourself playing these 14 licks, and I’ll come up with something cool for a Giveaway!
+Members, post a clip of yourself playing these 14 licks.
+One randomly chosen winner will get a Skype lesson with me.

 Tab, backing track and in-depth analysis of the melody available to all members.